superinsight/superinsight-page-doc/docs/operations/predict.md

 ### Text Generation

 Text generation model can be use to create text to get insights from existing data.
-For example, if we know that a person the movie Forrest Gump, we can use the contents of Forrest Gump and ask the model to predict another movie the user will like.
+For example, if we know that a person likes the movie Forrest Gump, we can use the contents of Forrest Gump and ask the model to predict another movie this person will like.

 ???+ quote "Generate Movie Recommendation"
     The presidencies of Kennedy and Johnson, the events of Vietnam, Watergate and other historical events unfold through the perspective of an Alabama man with an IQ of 75, whose only desire is to be reunited with his childhood sweetheart.